 After a rather uncomfortable, five hour journey, the bus came to a stop at Sost, the Pakistan border town, where our baggage should have been checked.
 The border guard peered into one of my panniers, looked rather puzzled over an old drinks bottle that we use to transport jam to avoid carrying glass and prevent a sticky preserve disaster.
-He asked me if I was carrying any wine, I replied “no wine”, and that was it, Jacob and I were given the nod and waved on through.
-We loaded our bikes and left the Pakistan Immigration.
-At first sight, I felt this place was a bustling concrete jungle, but as we gently rolled down the main road, we were greeted enthusiastically with great smiles, Pakistani men calling “Hello, welcome to Pakistan!”, strangers approached us one after another asking if we could pose for a photo, asking “Where are you from?” and “What do you think to Pakistan?”.
+He asked me if I was carrying any wine, I replied “no wine” and that was it, Jacob and I were given the nod and waved on through.
+We loaded our bikes and left the Pakistan Immigration office.
+At first sight, I felt this place was a bustling, dingy concrete jungle, but as we gently rolled down the main road, we were greeted enthusiastically with great smiles, Pakistani men calling “Hello, welcome to Pakistan!”
+Strangers approached us one after another asking if we could pose for a photo, asking “Where are you from?” and “What do you think to Pakistan?”
 We were overwhelmed by how amiable these people were.
 We soon came to realise that they were genuinely excited to have foreigners visit their home country in spite of Pakistan’s infamous reputation for terrorism and violence.

 As the afternoon turned to evening and light started to fade, Jacob and I took in the surrounding views.
 Sost was a small town that resembled an almost breeze block style Wild West, nestled in a valley with steep mountain sides crowned with sharp, snow capped pinnacles.
 We were both jubilant to have made it to Pakistan, the heart of our fantasies whilst planning the trip.
-Again I found myself staring out into the distance, in awe of the magnificent views, it felt like a fairy tale of sorts, perhaps a fairy tale where Prince Charming washed rather infrequently, rode a bike instead of a horse and had a hell of a long way to go to find his Princess.
-These thoughts ended when reality sunk in, our ride up to the Khunjerab Pass was looming, a ride we knew would be a great test of will and endurance.
+Again, I found myself staring out into the distance, in awe of the magnificent views, it felt like a fairy tale of sorts, perhaps a fairy tale where Prince Charming washed rather infrequently, rode a bike instead of a horse and had a hell of a long way to go to find his Princess.
+These thoughts ended when reality sunk in, our ride up to the Khunjerab Pass was looming, a ride we knew would be the biggest test of will and endurance yet.